-Belize is the only English Speaking country in Central America, and while it has much things in common with the Caribbean island-states, the country is now more in sync with its Central American neighbors.
+Belize is the only English Speaking country in Central America, and while it has much things in common with the Caribbean island-states, formerly part of the British empire, the country is now more in sync with its Central American neighbors.

 Spanish speaking Latinos and Mestizos now comprise 53% of the population (2010 census) but the country continues in a relatively peaceful path of socio-political development as it finds its unique place as a bilingual and young nation state on the Central American Isthmus.

 The country has three official land border crossings, the first into Mexico at Santa Elena in the northern Corozal District, the second into Guatemala at Benque Viejo del Carmen in the Cayo District, and another crossing under development into Guatemala at Jalacte in the extreme Southern Highway 95 per cent completed as at August 2014.

 The only official port of entry by air is the Phillip Goldson International Airport at Ladyville 12 miles north of Belize City.
 This city is the commercial and crime capital of the country and its dilapidated condition does not make it attractive for tourists.